Have you ever considered giving up on your business? How do you know when quitting your business is more beneficial than pushing on?

 Should you call it quits in your business?

 Entrepreneurship can be a rewarding journey.
 But struggles and failures are very real for most entrepreneurs.
 Your business might be hemorrhaging money.
 Or your family life could suffer due to the demands of your business.
 Some entrepreneurs just get bored with the business.
 The business they started turned out to be something entirely different.
-Think about an entrepreneur who starts a restaurant because he loved to cook for friends and family.
-But the realities of running a restaurant was not at all what he hoped it would be.
+Think about an entrepreneur who started a restaurant because he loved to cook for friends and family.
+But the realities of running a restaurant were not at all what he hoped it would be.
 The business you once loved is a constant source of stress and worry.
 Some entrepreneurs sacrifice their marriage.
 Others pay with their health.
 In the end, for many entrepreneurs giving up is the only good option.

 Is it time to close your business?